 As a condition of continued employment, employees are required to maintain currency in all certifications and licenses required by federal or state statute, rule or regulation and by their job description.
 It is the sole responsibility of the employee to comply with such regulations and requirements, including, but not limited to the application completion process, payment of fees, completing required educational requirements, providing all necessary documents and to do so in a timely manner in order to retain required licenses and certifications.
-It is the employee's responsibility to assure that copies of all certifications and licenses required for employment are current and on file with Polk County Fire Rescue Administration.
-The employee will deliver the original or a copy of the certification or license to the Fire Rescue Administration during normal business hours.
+It is the employee's responsibility to assure that copies of all certifications and licenses required for employee will deliver the original or a copy of the certification or license to the Fire Rescue Administration during normal business hours.
 Fire Rescue copy facilities may be used by the employee to make necessary copies.